JaneliaSciComp/JaneliaDataStandards/ArrayOrder.md

 ### array size

-The size of a multidimensional array is described by a list of sizes per dimension.
+The size of a multi-dimensional array is described by a list of sizes per dimension.
 For example: `[3, 5, 7].` In this example, the *first* dimension has size `3`, the *last* dimension has size `7`.